 Below you will find more information about what has been involved with each step of the process as well as the status of each step and any results to date.

 The committee is considering several attributes before deciding those that would contribute to the overall composite allocation score.
 The identified attributes will align with NOTA and the OPTN Final Rule.
 Any attribute that is based in part on a candidate’s location or listing is only permitted to the extent required by another regulatory factor.

 The Committee began with the attributes that are in current policy and is considering additional attributes suggested during summer 2023 public comment in the form of a concept paper.
-An additional concept paper will be released for public comment in early 2024.
+An additional concept paper is currently out for public comment.

 The step involves converting the existing heart allocation policy into the new framework through the following exercises and will involve community input.

 The specific weight of each attribute determines how much influence each attribute will have toward the overall score.

 Community input will be collected through values prioritization exercises that will help the committee prioritize attributes.
 The values exercise uses a methodology called the Analytic Hierarchy Process, or AHP, and has been used effectively by other healthcare groups to involve patients in making clinical decisions.

 All members of the donation and transplantation community, including donors, patients and their loved ones, are encouraged to participate in these important values exercises.

 Participants in these values exercises will be presented with a pair of attributes that will be used to prioritize candidates.
 The participant must decide, if all else is considered equal, which of the two attributes is more important than the other when prioritizing a candidate for an organ.